Engee documentation

 end

 It remains to use the trained model.
-We pass input data to it as a function and get output predictions.
+We will pass input data to it as to a function and get output forecasts.

-We needed 10 lines of code to generate data and train the neural network, and another 5 to display its predictions on a graph.
-Small changes will allow you to make the neural network multilayer or train it on data from XLSX table.
+It took us 10 lines of code to generate the data and train the neural network, and 5 more to display its forecasts on a graph.
+Small changes will make the neural network multi-layered or train it on data from the XLSX table.

-We have found that once trained, it is quite easy to transfer the neural network to a canvas and use it as another block in the system diagram, and even generate C code from it if the diagram is simplified enough.
-In this way we can provide an end-to-end process of updating the system - from data sampling to the controller.
+We found that after training, it is quite easy to transfer the neural network to the canvas and use it as another block in the system diagram, and with sufficient simplification of the scheme, even generate C code from it.
+In this way, we can ensure an end–to-end system update process, from data sampling to the controller.